 I want to share with you my ponderings about the ethics of unpaid internships.
-I have been reflecting on this a lot lately as 2 BIPOC farmers have recently brought to my attention how exclusive and even unethical it is to have unpaid labour positions on a farm.
+I have been reflecting on this a lot lately as 2 BIPOC farmers have recently brought to my attention how exclusive it is to have unpaid labour positions on a farm.
 I agree.
-And I will share my ponderings (not my defense) below:
+And I will share some thoughts on the unpaid intern model below:

 1. We have a stipend-based internship program, and have for the last 4 years.
 We are part of the Collaborative Regional Alliance for Farmer Training.
 We are a group of Ecological farms holding each other accountable for offering adequate housing and training on our farms.
 At our farm our 3 interns are housed, offered a CSA share, and chance to learn about the operations of our farm by working on the farm each day, and $500 to cover monthly expenses.
 They have a monthly education day specifically to sit down and learn about the different farms in the CRAFT network as well as extensive early season orientation.
-We know that not paying at least minimum wage is unideal.
 We communicate clearly with interns about the agreements, and they consent to this model.
+However, we always seem to struggle with meeting our interns’ expectations.

-2. Upon reflection, in addition to being unideal because we are not paying a minimum wage to our interns, I have come to accept that our internship program is a racist model.
-We have only had 1 BIPOC intern out of about 15 interns (our staff ratios are better- 1/3).
-We are failing those who want access to farm education without a model that unfortunately resembles every oppressive farming model through-out history (Slavery!).
-In continuing to operate in this way our program would not be making equal opportunities that include BIPOC participants.
-We cannot continue this model.
+2. I have come to accept that our internship program is a racist model.
+We have only had 1 BIPOC intern out of about 15 interns (our staff ratios are better, on purpose).
+In continuing to operate without a fully-waged internship model we are not making equal opportunities that include BIPOC participants.
+We have concluded that we do not desire to continue this model.

-3. The program, while unethical and unideal, is also part of a bigger picture of injustice in the food industry and in education.
+3. The program of internships on small farms is part of a big picture of injustice in the food industry and in education.
 You cannot properly learn farming in a college, and there are no government supports for farmers to teach their craft unlike in other professions.
 Seb and I spent thousands of dollars on Sustainable Agriculture degrees at a college.
-I don’t recommend this.
+I actually don’t recommend this.
 While this was helpful, the most learning we ever did was the during the 2 (3 for Seb) full season internship programs we took part in before starting our farm.
-I truly wish we had paid these farmers instead of the college.
-They would have put the money straight into the things we believe in- healing the earth and our communities.
-These were unpaid internships, and in our implicitly racist minds we never even considered how great of a privilege it was to be on those farms.
-We didn’t own a car, have a kid, have phones, or have any expenses we have now.
+These were unpaid internships.
+We didn’t own a car, have a kid, have phones, or have any of the expenses we have now.
 There was no net loss for us financially, simply the time we offered those positions.

 5. Seb and I had our worst farming year last year.
 We did not budget well related to the fact that we were sleep deprived new parents.
 We hired an extra staff to make our farm function.
 I decided to stay at part-time hours.
 After paying all our staff, we collectively made less than the wage of one staff person.
-Partly this was a failure of planning on our part that should never have happened.
-But this also goes to show that a little change in how our business is run (for us, me deciding to parent my kid instead of work full-time and therefore hiring extra labour) can tip the balance quite easily so that we are barely making income in our efforts.
-This was not enough to pay the mortgage let alone our family’s expenses.
+Yes, there was a failure of planning on our part.
+But this also goes to show that one little change in how our business is run can tip the balance quite easily.

-It is, in some ways, embarrassing to share this number.
-Yet sharing our failure to pay ourselves more than $4/hour is key in the discussion of paying those who work here.
 We are a farm that does not compromise on offering holidays, 5 days work-weeks (rather than 6 or 7), and reasonable hours.
-These are things that most farmers find themselves compromising on to make it all work that we are unwilling to do.
+These are things that most farmers find themselves compromising on to make it all work that we took a stand for after intense burn-out early in our career.

 6. We are of course, incredibly wealthy in land.
 We have a mortgage but one day this very valuable farm will be “ours”.
-Yet as the land was stolen from indigenous communities in unjust ways, we aren’t so sure we want to retain ownership of it, or all of it at least.
+As the land was stolen from indigenous communities in unjust ways, we aren’t so sure we want to retain ownership of it, or all of it at least.
 But for now we hold the wealth of owning the land combined with the wealth of living in a beautiful place with an abundance of food.
-We’ve learned how to meet many of our own health care needs through self-care (damn the dentist bills I had last winter), we have incredible safety, and abundant community on the farm.
-So we are wealthy in ways that are not necessarily financial.

-We don’t know what we are going to do.
-I feel a desire to end the internship program because I just don’t want to debate this internally or externally ever again.
-I don’t want anyone in the whole wide world not to make a wage while growing food (even if they are really slow at their job when they are learning).
 If I had the power I would create a system whereby farmers would have Salaried positions similar to teachers.
 We’d pay taxes that would go towards ecological food production for everyone.
-And I would most certainly pay farmers for ecological goods and services such as increasing the carbon in soils, protecting wildlife and birds, re-balancing insect populations, protecting wetlands, planting trees, etc.
+We would pay farmers for ecological goods and services such as increasing the carbon in soils, protecting wildlife and birds, re-balancing insect populations, protecting wetlands, planting trees, etc.

 What this pandemic has taught me is that everything can change overnight, and in some cases this isn’t a bad thing.
-Next season we will try a new model- perhaps simplifying back to one staff and one intern, perhaps doing some gardening and farming education to make some other income, perhaps opening the retreat centre we have dreamed of for additional income, and maybe simply working off farm jobs.
-Most farmers have side-hustles and I think this is a brilliant way to sustain a small ecological farm.
-I’m curious to hear your reflections.
+Next season we will try a new model- perhaps simplifying back to one staff and one intern, perhaps doing some gardening and farming education to make some other income, perhaps opening the retreat centre we have dreamed of for additional income, or maybe simply working off farm jobs.
+Most farmers have side-hustles and I think this is a brilliant way to sustain a small ecological farm given the harsh economic realities most of us face.

 ps.
 (A few thoughts added a week later…)